Sanctions used by the school

 For more information on detention procedures, please click here.

-Year detentions can be given for “out of lesson” offences such as: poor behaviour in the playground, rudeness, repeated failure to fulfil uniform requirements, bringing in banned items, repeated lateness to lessons/school.
-They can also be given for forgetting equipment regularly or for failure to bring the school journal to school.
+Year detentions can be given for 'out of lesson' offences such as: poor behaviour in the playground, disrespectful behaviour to staff or other students, repeated failure to fulfil uniform requirements, bringing in banned items or repeated lateness to lessons/school.
+They can also be given for forgetting equipment regularly.

 School detentions will also be given where students fail to attend other detentions or as part of a punishment for a more serious offence.
 School detentions take place each week and last for one hour.
 They are monitored by senior teachers and regarded as a serious sanction.

-Leadership detentions are issued for failing to attend school detentions.
+Leadership detentions are issued for failing to attend lesser detentions.
 All Leadership detentions last for 90 minutes.
-These are administered by the Leadership Team of the school and is a very serious sanction.
+These are administered by the Leadership Team of the school and this is a very serious sanction.
 Failure to attend the Leadership 90 minute detentions usually results in exclusion from school and the need to complete the leadership detention on return.
+Persistent failure to attend Leadership detentions undermines the orderly running of the school and can lead to suspension.

 Key Stage detentions are rarely used, but will apply where the Leadership Team deems them appropriate given the nature of the offence and other circumstances.
-These are usually 2 hours in duration on a Friday evening.
+These are usually 2 hours in duration on a Friday evening and are reserved for serious offences.

 Where detentions are notified to parents/carers in advance, it should be noted that this notification is to inform parents/carers of the detention and the reason for it having been given.
 The school does not require parent/carer agreement to set a detention for students.
 However, if there are reasons why a particular date causes difficulty, then we would encourage parents/carers to let us know.